Ridgewood Reservoir: Redevelopment plans

 In October 2007, New York City Parks Commissioner Adrian Benepe unveiled a plan to breach one of the reservoir basins and clear 20 acre for new ball fields.
 This resulted in a backlash from local residents, environmentalists, and community organizations, who formed the Highland Park-Ridgewood Reservoir Alliance to oppose the plan.

 On June 26, 2008, Comptroller of New York City Bill Thompson Jr. rejected the contract for the new development, citing concerns about the environmental impact, increased truck traffic, and the vendor selection process.

-In 2010, the Highland Park-Ridgewood Reservoir Alliance submitted an application to the New York State DEC requesting that the Ridgewood Reservoir be classified as a wetland.
+In 2010, the Highland Park-Ridgewood Reservoir Alliance submitted an application to the New York State Department of Environmental Conservation requesting that the Ridgewood Reservoir be classified as a wetland.

 In 2014, community members learned that the NYC Parks Department was planning to construct culverts to breach the three basins.
 This would have destroyed the reservoir's natural ecosystem.
 The plans illustrated the design and construction of culverts large enough to accommodate trucks and were part of a project that the City Parks Department claimed was necessary to eliminate the risk of flooding.
 The City argued that unless the culverts were built, the State of New York would issue fines since the reservoir would allegedly be a flooding hazard, according to its classification as a Class C "High Hazard" dam.
 However, local activists argued that because the reservoir no longer impounds water, it does not pose a risk of flooding and should instead be classified as a Class D "Negligible or No Hazard" dam, rendering the construction of culverts unnecessary.
 Environmentalists also argued that building the culverts would violate New York State Environmental Conservation Law by adversely impacting a freshwater wetland habitat.
 This work was scheduled to begin in August 2014 but was put on hold after pressure from activists.

-In March 2017, the NYS DEC reclassified the Ridgewood Reservoir as a Class A "Low Hazard" dam, such that the reservoir's basins would no longer be required to be breached to address flooding risk.
+In March 2017, the state Department of Environmental Conservation reclassified the Ridgewood Reservoir as a Class A "Low Hazard" dam, such that the reservoir's basins would no longer be required to be breached to address flooding risk.

-In February 2018, the Ridgewood Reservoir was officially designated as a Class I freshwater wetland by the New York State DEC.
+In February 2018, the Ridgewood Reservoir was officially designated as a Class I freshwater wetland by the New York State Department of Environmental Conservation.
 The wetland designation ensures that the Ridgewood Reservoir will be permanently preserved in a natural state, as it is now protected under the 1975 New York Freshwater Wetlands Act.